 $13 USD suggested donation

-It’s a one time payment only, meaning just one donation of $13 covers all companion course materials, including any and all future-added materials.
+It’s a one time payment only, meaning just one donation of $13 covers all companion course materials, past, present, and including all future added materials.

 As you can see, all course materials are made available to the public, so payment is on the honor system.
 And no, I don’t check or monitor people.